Copper Roofing Systems

 Real cedar shingle lasts 20–40 years before requiring replacement due to rot, splitting, moss/mold colonization, and (in fire-zone climates) ember-ignition vulnerability.
 Solid copper cedar shingle is documented at 100–200+ years of continuous service.
 Over a 50-year ownership window, a real cedar roof requires one to two full replacement cycles plus ongoing treatment; a solid copper installation is installed once and never replaced — it develops a patina that is the material's protective system, not a degradation toward replacement.

 No. Real cedar shingle requires periodic oiling, fungicide treatment, moss removal, and individual shingle replacement to manage rot and splitting over its service life — a recurring maintenance budget item.
-Solid copper has no equivalent maintenance requirements: the patina is the material’s protective system, not a coating that requires renewal.
+Solid copper has no equivalent maintenance requirements: the patina is copper's natural weathered surface, not a coating that requires renewal.
 Annual debris removal from valleys and gutters is the only routine attention required.
 Copper cedar shingle is essentially maintenance-free across its multi-century service life.

 Yes — verdigris is historically associated with Colonial-era civic architecture across New England and the Mid-Atlantic, and patinated copper is widely considered architecturally appropriate for Colonial, Federal, Georgian, and Cape Cod styles.
 Heritage preservation authorities and historic-district review boards routinely approve copper roofing on period-appropriate Colonial homes.
 For projects requiring a specific patina stage at completion (matched to existing adjacent copper, or specified at design review), Interlock-certified installers can apply professional patina-accelerant solutions.